Alfresco/tutorials/docs/api-tutorial/introduction.md

 The way Alfresco API URL’s are built is very straightforward: They all use the same root `http://your-alfresco.url/alfresco/api/-default-/public/alfresco/versions/1/`.

-From here on in it works its way down from the top- level, like `nodes`, `people` or `sites`, over the instance- id to the property of the instance you want to edit or view.
+From here on in it works its way down from the toplevel, like `nodes`, `people` or `sites`, over the instance id to the property of the instance you want to edit or view.

 So if you wanted to GET every child of a folder, you’d call: `/nodes/{folderId}/children`